nmckenzie22/nmckenzie22.github.io/README.md

 | 3rd Quartile (3Q) | 0.03796  |
 | Max               | 1.59719  |

+These values suggest that the residuals are relatively small (since the median residual is very close to zero) and there are no extreme outliers.
+The residuals range from -0.66 to 1.60, indicating that the model occasionally overestimates and underestimates the target variable, but these deviations are not excessively large.

 #### Model Summary
 Residual Standard Error: 0.1308 (on 2051 degrees of freedom)